ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 [TOC]

+## Setup your validator

+Validators are represented by a BLS keypair.
+Use your generated mnemonic from one of the tools above to generate the keystore files required for validator duties on Ethereum using the Lodestar validator client.

 ### Create a keystore

 To create a keystore, we recommend using the official [Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli/releases) from the Ethereum Foundation for users comfortable with command line interfaces.